-The Center for Student Involvement supports the mission of Spring Hill College by presenting students with opportunities and experiences that encourage personal growth, leadership development, and campus involvement.
-We strive to build community and enrich campus life through leadership and diversity programs, student organizations, and campus events.
+The Center for Student Involvement supports the mission of Spring Hill College by engaging students in opportunities and experiences that promote personal growth, leadership development, and campus involvement.
+Beginning with Badger Connection, we strive to build community and enrich campus life through leadership and diversity initiatives, a thriving student organization program, and campus events.